dearall/devalone-dnsmasq/REFERENCE.md

 Data type: `Boolean`

+If you don't want dnsmasq to read /etc/hosts, set no_hosts to true.

 Mapping to dnsmasq::conf `no_hosts` attribute.

 ##### <a name="addn_hosts"></a>`addn_hosts`

 Data type: `Optional[Array[Stdlib::Absolutepath]]`

+Additional hosts file.
+Read the specified file as well as /etc/hosts.
+If `no_hosts` is given, read only the specified file.
+This option may be repeated for more than one additional hosts file.
+If a directory is given, then read all the files contained in that directory in alphabetical order. e.g

+  addn_hosts => ['/etc/banner_add_hosts1', '/etc/banner_add_hosts2'],

 Mapping to dnsmasq::conf `addn_hosts` attribute.

 ##### <a name="expand_hosts"></a>`expand_hosts`

 Data type: `Boolean`

+Set this (and domain: see below) if you want to have a domain automatically added to simple names in a hosts-file.

 Mapping to dnsmasq::conf `expand_hosts` attribute.